How To Define Your Target Market in 7 Steps

 Product Features And Benefits

-When conducting a target audience analysis, you should invest time to figure out what motivates potential consumers to buy your goods.
+When conducting a target audience analysis, you should invest time in determining what motivates potential consumers to buy your goods.

-This is after you’ve determined who your target audience is and before you begin making efforts to reach them.
+This is after you’ve determined your target audience and before you begin trying to reach them.
 The aim is to:

-• Demand Generation is to use distribution channels and provide people content that educates, informs, and changes their perceptions before they need a solution to their problems.
+• Demand Generation involves using distribution channels and providing people with content that educates, informs, and changes their perceptions before they need a solution to their problems.

 • Lead Generation is to catch them in the decision-making process while they’re still trying to decide whether or not they want to buy anything.

-The best approach is to demonstrate how your solutions or services may help them improve their lives.
+The best approach is demonstrating how your solutions or services may help them improve their lives.

 Many marketers talk about this in terms of product features vs. product benefits.
 The product feature is what the item or service is or performs.
 The result, as well as its influence on your potential consumers, is known as the benefit.

-Let’s use Performio (Sales Performance Management Software) as an example; one of the product’s features is “Performance Reporting and Dashboards” and the benefits are “better motivate your sales teams and agents by showing them all their performance metrics.”
+Let’s use Performio (Sales Performance Management Software) as an example.
+One of the product’s features is “Performance Reporting and Dashboards,” and the benefits are “better motivating your sales teams and agents by showing them all their performance metrics.”

 marketing communication example